http://m.espn.go.com/mlb/story?storyId=10470778&src=desktop

 There's two chunks of the article I love the best:

 Most of the lessons of the sabermetric revolution are based on what's called large-N analysis: looking at all the players who ever played and finding, in millions of data points, answers about player tendencies and optimal strategy, and meta-answers about the reliability of statistics.
-But developing a prospect is an N=1 problem: Each player's combination of skills, genes, experience, health, neurology, psychology, size and style makes him unlike any other player.
+But developing a prospect is an N=1 problem: Each player's combination of skills, genes, experience, health, neurology, psychology, size and style makes him unlike any other player.then later

 How a coach teaches pitchers to back up a base isn't, ultimately, all that important.
 What's important is that no coach has to spend more than two minutes of his life thinking about it.
 That frees him to focus on the N=1 problems